From High Street to Wisconsin Avenue: How D.C.’s Great Road Got Its Name

 Horse car at Wisconsin and O St. NW, Georgetown, 1893.
 The road had been called High Street less than a decade before this photo was taken.
 (Library of Congress)

-The earliest European name for what is now Wisconsin Avenue in Georgetown was “High Street.”
-The term came straight from English tradition — in England, “High Street” simply means the main street of commerce in a town.
+The earliest European name for the road was “High Street.”
+The term came straight from English tradition, where “High Street” just means the main street of commerce in a town.
 Georgetown deeds from the era described it as “Commerce or High street.”

 1830 map of Georgetown showing High Street, the former name of Wisconsin Avenue